SunCulture/sunculture-data/docs/data-catalog/KPIsAndMetrics/credit.md

   - **CDS2** is the detailed survey used to assess credit risk and determine PAYG onboarding eligibility.
 - **Collection Rate** typically considers only *active accounts*—those expected to make payments in the period.
 - Benchmarks marked *TBD* are being refined and may vary by market (Kenya, Uganda, Côte d’Ivoire).

+> 🔄 Want to suggest a new KPI or update an existing one?
+Reach out to the **Data Team** to request additions or edits.